diogoneves07/bemtvjs/README.md

 When storing values ​​in data structures like array, Map, Set or object we may want to create a markup (Brackethtml) and add it to the template, for that we can use transform functions that inject a property (using Symbol) into the data structure and tells **Bemtv** to transform the data structure only when used in the template.

-To create a transformation function we use the `tFn()` function which takes as its first argument a function that must handle the data structure and returns a function.
+To create a transformation function we use the `tFn()` function, it receives as its first argument a function that transforms the data structure and returns another function that involves the function passed as an argument:

 ```javascript
 import { tFn } from "bemtv";